Diffusion-based Annealed Boltzmann Generators : benefits, pitfalls and hopes: Experimental details

 \paragraph{Inference and sampling details.}

-For diffusion-based methods, whether the path is learned or fixed, we adopt the SNR-adapted discretization from \Cref{app:time_disc} to establish the annealing levels : when combined with a learned path, this ensures consistency between learning and inference stages.
-For all AIS/SMC samplers, we use 8192 particles, and keep, for each particle, when it is available, the last 32 MCMC samples generated at the last level (properly reweighted using the associated importance weights) to compute the metrics.
-For all RE methods, we use 4 parallel RE chains; once the fixed global number of MCMC steps is reached, each of thse chains is subsampled by retaining only the last local MCMC state before each swap.
+For diffusion-based methods, whether the path is learned or fixed, we adopt by default the SNR-adapted discretization from \Cref{app:time_disc} to establish the annealing levels : when combined with a learned path, this ensures consistency between learning and inference stages.
+For tempering paths, the sequence of densities defined by \eqref{eq:tempering} is employed with the $\Lambda$-optimal schedule (computed for each value of $K$), proposed by \cite{syed2025optimisedannealedsequentialmonte} in the case of AIS and SMC, and \cite{Syed2021parallel, Syed2021nonreversible} in the case of RE.
+For all AIS/SMC samplers, we use 8,192 particles, and keep, for each particle, when it is available, the last 32 MCMC samples generated at the last level (properly reweighted using the associated importance weights) to compute the metrics.
+For all RE methods, we use 4 parallel RE chains; once the fixed global number of MCMC steps is reached, each of these chains is subsampled by retaining only the last local MCMC state before each swap.
 For all annealed samplers, we repeat the sampling run 8 times to produce averaged results in the plots.